rssoftwareab/arrigo-support/docs/arrigo_local_api_usage_instructions.md

 # Arrigo Dynamics Client

 The repository for the client is located on https://github.com/rssoftwareab/arrigo-dynamics-client/tree/master.
-It is free to use, and contributes to the code base is welcome.
+It is free to use, and contributions to the code base is welcome.

 To get up and running with a client, make sure you have git installed and clone the repository in your favorite folder